Zyber17/hey-so-um--old/README.md

-# hey-so-um
+# Hey so um

-Heavily inspired by @lknutilla/hey-so-um, but not made in Twine.
+Heavily inspired by @[lknutilla/hey-so-um](https://github.com/lknutilla/hey-so-um), but not made in Twine.